JenniferWang381999/Info201-Final-Project/README.md

 ### **5.0 Technical description of Shiny application**
-(1) We downloaded the csv file from Apartment List and saved in the "data" folder then loaded to the Rstudio (2) shiny and shinythems, ggplot2, tidyr, lubridate
+(1) We downloaded the csv file from Apartment List and saved in the "data" folder then loaded to the Rstudio.
+In rstudio, we used read.csv() and stored it in an avg_means variable so that we can manipulate the data frame.
+(2) The major libraries that we used were shiny and shinythemes, ggplot2, tidyr, lubridate
 (3) We have ui.R file, server.R, average_mean_graph.R files so far where ui.R has the user's visualization and we analyzed rent for Seattle Area in the average_mean_graph.R then combined to the ui.R